Remi-Coulom/joedb/doc/source/checkpoints.rst

 The checkpointing method described above is durable, but very slow.
 Joedb offers and alternative "soft" checkpoint that does not call fsync.
-Soft checkpoints do not overwrite the value of the hard checkpoint, so it will always be possible to recover from the most recent hard checkpoint in case of power failure.
+Soft checkpoints do not overwrite the value of the hard checkpoint, so it will always be possible to safely recover from the most recent hard checkpoint in case of power failure.

-:joedb:`Client` and :joedb:`Server` can be configured to use soft or hard checkpoints.
+By default, all joedb tools use soft checkpoints. :joedb:`Client` and :joedb:`Server` have an option to use hard checkpoints instead.
 (TODO)

+You can hide the latency of a hard checkpoint by running it in a parallel thread, after running a soft checkpoint in the main thread.
+Joedb classes are not thread-safe, so the simplest way to handle synchronization consists in creating a separate client for each thread, each opening the same file: the different threads will be synchronized via file locking, and there is no need for a mutex at all.

 .. _crash: